zlogic/mendix-docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 * Large number of objects retrieved (see the [Batches](#batches) section below)

 Additionally, for details on how denormalization can improve your app performance in some cases, review [How to Denormalize Data to Improve Performance](/howto/data-models/denormalize-data-to-improve-performance/).

+{{% alert color="info" %}}
+You can set up the [LogMinDurationQuery](/refguide/custom-settings/#LogMinDurationQuery) for debugging slow database connections or XPaths.
+For debugging purposes, you can set the value to `500` milliseconds to see all the retrieves or commits that take longer than `500` milliseconds.
+{{% /alert %}}

 ### Slow Database Commits